jerrycyip/streams/README.md

 ## Streams App High Level Architecture
 ![overall Streams web app architecture](./streams%20app%20architecture.png)

-Majority of the code is for creating Client web app using React.js with redux
+Majority of the code is for creating the Client web app using React.js with redux.